Putting the service back into forest management services

 Forged From Fire

 Much of the discussion around restoration forestry came about from ponderosa pine forests with frequent fire regimes.
-For forests in Colorado and elsewhere in the mountain west, wildfire plays an important role in regulating forest biomass and other ecological processes under natural conditions.
+For forests in Colorado, New Mexico and elsewhere in the Southwest, wildfire plays an important role in regulating forest biomass and other ecological processes under natural conditions.
 Under historic conditions, fire in these forests were generally lower intensity as the forest was better regulated.
-Without wildfire or other disturbance that mimics wildfire such as timber harvesting, many forests across Colorado have departed from natural conditions.
-This departure has helped give rise to many of the issues facing Colorado forests such as catastrophic wildfire that are costly and cause significant damage.
+Without wildfire or other disturbance that mimics wildfire such as timber harvesting, many forests across the Southwest have departed from natural conditions.
+This departure has helped give rise to many of the issues facing our Southwestern forests such as catastrophic wildfire that are costly and cause significant damage.
 In recent years, catastrophic wildfires have devastated ecosystems and communities alike and have been very expensive for the West.
 The Rodeo-Chediski Fire of 2002 in Arizona burned nearly a half million acres and destroyed nearly 500 homes, ushering in the “era of catastrophic wildfire”.
-The dawn of this new era holds much significance for Legacy Forest Management as it helped give birth to restoration forestry in the west and was one of the biggest influences on founder Tyrell Mares in becoming a forester.
+The dawn of this new era holds much significance for Legacy Forest Management, LLC as it helped give birth to restoration forestry in the west and was one of the biggest influences on founder Tyrell “Ty’ Mares in becoming a forester.

 From Fuels to Forest Products